SWE443-TeamRed/open-bank/kanban/ToDo/Create_Account_Class.md

 Description:

   Create an Account class for the open-bank.
+The Account class should hold information related to the owner of the account as well as be able to interact with the money stored in the account.
 The Account class should contain a username, password, owner's name, owner's e-mail, owner's phone number, an unique ID, and account balance.
 The Account class should contain getter/setters for each attribute and an appropriate